cancjs/canc/examples/demo-async-dispose/README.md

 yarn workspace demo-async-dispose test
 ```

-The vanilla entry shows manual cleanup with try/finally and AbortController threading.
-Every
-early exit point needs explicit cleanup wiring.

-The canc entry shows four scenarios:

-- **Happy path:** report completes normally; dispose settles cleanly (silent no-op).
-- **Error path:** report cancelled by error thrown in scope; dispose settles after cleanup.
-- **Early return:** report cancelled by leaving scope without await; dispose waits for handlers.
-- **Shielded task:** one child is shielded; survives scope exit; parent cancellation doesn't reach it.
+Both entries run four scenarios: happy path, error thrown mid-scope, early return, and a
+shielded audit write that survives cancellation of the report it belongs to.

+## What canc buys here

+A `CancelablePromise` already implements `[Symbol.asyncDispose]`: canceling on scope exit needs
+no extra code.
+The vanilla twin has to hand-attach the same protocol on every code path, and gets
+one detail wrong for free if you are not careful: a plain `Promise` has no way to mark its own
+rejection handled, so disposing one that nobody else awaits becomes an unhandled rejection and
+crashes the process.
+The vanilla twin here works around it with an explicit
+`await promise.catch(() => {})` inside dispose. `CancelablePromise` suppresses that unhandled
+rejection internally the moment it is canceled, so the canc twin needs nothing extra.

+The shielded audit write shows the same asymmetry. `report-canc.ts` builds it as its own
+`CancelablePromise` with `{ shield: true }` and chains it with `.finally()`: the shield is a
+constructor option, not something wired by hand. `report-vanilla.ts` gets the same result only by
+remembering to leave one particular API call unwired to the abort controller, an easy detail to
+lose during a refactor.

 ## Diff guide

-- `src/report-vanilla.ts` vs `src/report-canc.ts`: vanilla uses try/finally + AbortController;
+- `src/report-vanilla.ts` vs `src/report-canc.ts`: vanilla threads an `AbortController` by hand
- canc attaches `[Symbol.asyncDispose]` and cancels on scope exit.
+ and hand-attaches `[Symbol.asyncDispose]`, including the manual catch that keeps it from
+ crashing on an unawaited rejection. canc builds two `cancelify` wrappers and a `cancAsync`
+ coroutine; disposal comes from the returned `CancelablePromise` for free.
-- `src/main-vanilla.ts` vs `src/main-canc.ts`: vanilla threads controller manually and documents
+- `src/main-vanilla.ts` vs `src/main-canc.ts`: both use `await using`, but vanilla's version only
- cleanup points; canc uses `await using`, which auto-manages disposal.
+ works because of the wiring in `report-vanilla.ts`; canc's works because every
+ `CancelablePromise` carries it.

 ## Notes

-**Async disposal and `await using` require Node ≥24 and TypeScript ≥5.6.**
+**Async disposal and `await using` require Node >=24 and TypeScript >=5.6.**

-- **Cancellation reaches the network:** both versions log abort markers in the mock API,
+- **Cancellation reaches the network.** Both versions log abort markers in the mock API,
- proving dispose actually cancels underlying calls.
+ proving dispose actually cancels the underlying call in flight, not just the local promise.
-- **Cleanup ordering:** the canc entry demonstrates `await using` waiting for handlers to settle
+- **Cleanup ordering.** The canc entry demonstrates `await using` waiting for cancel handlers to
- before continuing (verified in smoke tests).
+ settle before continuing (verified in smoke tests).
-- **Dispose-after-settle:** if the report already settled (happy path), `cancel()` is a no-op;
+- **Dispose-after-settle.** If the report already settled (happy path), `cancel()` is a no-op;
  dispose costs nothing.
-- **Shielded tasks:** one scenario shows `report.shield()` creating a child that survives the
- scope exit.
-The shielded task is independent; canceling the parent does not reach it.
+- **Shielded audit write.** One scenario cancels the report mid-fetch while a shielded audit
+ write keeps running underneath.
+The audit write is built as an independent shielded
+ `CancelablePromise`, not as a step yielded inside the coroutine's own cleanup, so its
+ completion never depends on racing the canceled step's own timing.